piteouss/piteouss/README.md

 i'm piteous.
 i'm 13,
-i love to code, but i'm still not a good programmer i'm still learning coding languages but already grasp the basics
+i love to code, but i'm still not a good programmer i'm still learning coding languages but already grasp the basics and mod on psych engine in my free time
 <p>intense gaming
 <!---
 piteouss/piteouss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.